 Unfortunately, these added responsibilities can cause feelings of stress, frustration and anxiety.
-In addition, the increased time spent with family members can cause additional strain for some.
+In addition, the increased time spent with family members and worries about COVID-19 can cause additional strain for some.
 Stress management is an essential element of self-care, and can go a long way toward a healthy lifestyle.

 Forty-two percent of adults say they are not doing, or are not sure they are doing, enough to manage their stress.
 Another 20 percent say they never engage in an activity to help relieve or manage their stress, according to the American Psychological Association.